What is Gin

 Over the years, it became more respectable to drink gin, although it is considered as Mother’s ruin because the juniper berry is thought to induce abortion.
 Today gin is the national drink of England.

-Different Types of Gins are
+What are the Different Types of Gins

 2. Geneva Gin: This is made in Holland by the pot still method alone and is generally known as ‘Hollands’ Gin.

-3. London Dry Gin: This is the most well known and popular of all the Gins.
+3. London Dry Gin: This is the most well-known and popular of all the Gins.
 It is unsweetened.

 4. Old Tom: This is a Sweet Gin made in Scotland.
 The sweetening agent in Sugar syrup.
 As the name implies, it was traditionally used in a Tom Collins cocktail.